HazbiZubaii/HerPal_IMD-project/README.md

 · Doctor's Appointment: A feature to book appointment with nearby gynac during emergencies.

+## Backend:

+Node.js: Backend runtime for server-side logic and API management.

+Flask API: To serve the MobileNetV2 model and connect Python-based services to the frontend.

+Firebase Database: To store user data and application information.

+## Machine Learning:

+MobileNetV2: Pre-trained deep learning model for image recognition and transfer learning.

+Python: Programming language for training and fine-tuning the MobileNetV2 model.

+TensorFlow/Keras: For implementing and training the machine learning model.

+## Data Storage:

+Firebase Realtime Database: To store application-specific data.

+Firebase Cloud Storage (if needed): For storing image uploads or large datasets.

+## chatbot integration-Natural Language Processing (NLP):
+Pre-trained Large Language Models (LLMs)

+Python: For NLP model integration and fine-tuning.

+SpaCy/NLTK: For preprocessing, tokenization, and other NLP tasks if needed.

 ## To Start the project:

 open a new terminal in your compiler.